TPIsoftware-digirunner/digirunner/README.md

 gcloud sql databases create digirunner --instance=[YOUR-INSTANCE-NAME]
 ```

-## 2. You will need a domain name. digiRunner uses encrypted connections, so you can follow the steps below to set up an SSL certificate.
+### 2. You will need a `Domain Name`. digiRunner uses encrypted connections, so you can follow the steps below to set up an `SSL certificate`.

-## 3. Install the Application resource definition
+### 3. Install the Application resource definition

 An Application resource is a collection of individual Kubernetes components, such as Services, Deployments, and so on, that you can manage as a group.